 The 3 stages of labour

-The first stage of labour (also called established labour or the latent phase) is your body preparing to give birth.
-During the first stage of labour, your cervix softens, thins, and starts dilating, and your contractions get stronger and more regular1.
+The first stage of labour (also called established labour or the latent phase) is when your cervix softens, thins, and starts dilating, and your contractions get stronger and more regular1.

-The third stage of labour begins as soon as your baby has been born and ends once you have delivered the placenta1.
+The third stage of labour is when your baby has arrived and you deliver your placenta1.

-Before the first stage of established labour starts, you’ll likely have a ‘latent phase’ during which your body starts to prepare for active labour.
-The latent phase is very early labour when your cervix thins and dilates, and you might begin to feel mild, irregular contractions1.
-You can spend hours or even days in the latent phase before you move on to established labour1.
+Before the first stage of established labour officially starts, you’ll probably have a ‘latent phase’.
+This is very early labour when your cervix thins and dilates, and you might begin to feel irregular contractions1.
+Whilst things are moving along, it might be some time yet before your labour is fully established1.

-Because the latent phase can last so long, your midwife will probably advise you to stay home for the time being.
-Staying active with some gentle walking or rocking on a birthing ball can help your baby move down into the right position towards the birth canal and help your cervix dilate1.
+Because there’s no way to know how long the latent stage of labour can last, your midwife will probably advise you to stay home for the time being, where you’ll feel most comfortable.
+Staying active with some gentle walking or rocking on a birthing ball can help your baby move down into position towards the birth canal and help your cervix dilate1.

-For many women, one of the earliest signs that labour has begun is a cramping feeling very similar to period pains.
-It’s also very common to experience diarrhoea or feel sick or nauseous in the early phases of labour2.
-While you might not feel like eating, this is a good time to try to have some healthy, energy-boosting snacks like toast or cereal, and plenty of water to stay hydrated so that your body is prepared to deliver your baby1.
+You might not feel like eating, but the latent stages of labour are a good time to try to have some healthy, energy-boosting snacks like toast or cereal, and plenty of water to stay hydrated so that your body is prepared to deliver your baby1.

-Once labour starts, you’re likely to notice signs like3:
+Once labour starts, you might notice signs like3:

 • Backache or a heavy feeling in your lower back